oegea/adp/README.md

  1. ADP version used by the APPLICATION SERVICE.
 This MUST be contained inside a string parameter named `protocolVersion`.
  2. Current installed version.
 This MUST be contained inside a string parameter named `applicationVersion`.
  3. The UPDATE AUTHORITY's URL.
 This MUST be contained inside a string parameter named `updateAuthorityUrl"`
+ 4. The application's thumbnail URL.
+This is an OPTIONAL parameter, and in case it's specified it MUST be contained inside a string parameter

 The returned JSON MUST follow the following format:
 ```json